ibm-cloud-docs/AnalyticsEngine/Administer-cluster-using-Ambari-console.md

 You can use the Ambari console UI for cluster administration.

-The URL to the Ambari console is made available to you as part of the `ambari_console` property of the [service credentials and end point](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-credentials).
-Use the values in the `user` and `password` fields in the sample response of the service end point JSON to log on to the Ambari console.
+The URL to the Ambari console is made available to you as part of the `ambari_console` property of the [service endpoints](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-endpoints).
+See [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials) for how to get the credentials to log on to the Ambari console.

 The `clsadmin` user is granted `Service Administrator` privileges, which provides access to perform the following actions: